 Barga - The Most Scottish Town in Italy

-After lunch spend a couple of hours exploring the beautiful historic centre with loads of interesting art galleries, a wonderful 12th century cathedral and more importantly some of the best ice cream parlours in the area!
-Also a great town to pick up some local produce.
+You can spend a couple of hours exploring the beautiful historic centre with many interesting art galleries, a wonderful 12th century cathedral and more importantly some of the best ice cream parlours in the area!

 Situated in the Serchio Valley, Barga makes an excellent starting point for touring the Garfagnana.